devanmadlani/Event-management/README.md

 # Running unit tests

 Run ng test to execute the unit tests via Karma ng test watch to watch the changes in the unit testing while you code them.
 This project will also generate the code coverage which is under coverage folder.

+# Automation Testing

+Run cypress open to execute the end-to-end tests via Cypress.
+The application shuld be running before executing Automation

 # Can be improved